akb89/pyfn/README.md

 ## Conversion HowTo
 The following sections provide examples of commands to convert FN data to and from different formats.
 All commands can make use of the following options:
-1. `--splits`: specify which splits should be converted.
-Use `--splits dev` to only process dev and test splits and guarantee no overlap between dev and test.
-Use `--splits train` to process train dev and test splits and guarantee no overlap across splits.
+1. `--splits`: specify which splits should be converted. `--splits train` will generate all train/dev/test splits, according to data found under the fndata-1.x/{train/dev/test} directories. `--splits dev` will generate the dev and test splits according to data found under the fndata-1.x/{dev/test} directories.
+This option will skip the train splits but generate the same dev/test splits that would have been generated with `--splits train`. `--splits test` will generate the test splits according to data found under the fndata-1.x/test directory, and skip the train/dev splits.
+The test splits generated with `--splits test` will be the same as those generated with the `--splits train` and `--splits dev`.
 Default to `--splits test`.
 2. `--output_sentences`: if specified, will output a `.sentences` file in the process, containing all raw annotated sentences, one sentence per line.
 3. `--with_exemplars`: if specified, will process the exemplars (data under